oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

     </html>
 {% endblock %}
 ```
-Now we can set the `lang` attribute in our layout update file using `setOption` action
+Now we can set the `lang` attribute in our layout update file using `setOption` action:
  ```yaml
      - @setOption:
          id: root